-Severe acute respiratory syndrome, or SARS, is a potentially deadly illness that quickly spread around the world in 2003.
+Severe acute respiratory syndrome, or SARS, is a potentially deadly illness that started in China and quickly spread around the world in 2003.
 It's caused by a virus called SARS-associated coronavirus (SARS-CoV) which gives you flu-like symptoms.
 SARS was the first serious and easily transmitted new disease of the 21st century, but not the last.

-Public health officials around the world scrambled to contain the outbreak.
-We’ve had no reported cases since 2004.
+Public health officials around the world scrambled to contain the outbreak, and there've been no reported cases since 2004.

-SARS can spread when people who have it cough or sneeze, spraying tiny droplets of liquid with the virus to other people within 2-3 feet.
-Other people may get the virus by touching something those droplets hit, then touching their nose, eyes, or mouth.
+SARS spreads when people who have it cough or sneeze, spraying tiny droplets of liquid containing the virus to other people within 2-3 feet.
+Some may get the virus by touching something those droplets hit, then touching their nose, eyes, or mouth.
 Someone with SARS isn't contagious before symptoms appear.

 If you live with or are in close contact with someone who has SARS, you're more likely to get it than if you're just passing by or sitting in a waiting room across from them.
 "Close contact" means hugging or kissing someone, talking with them less than 3 feet away, or sharing a knife, fork, or spoon with them.

-The symptoms of SARS start off similar to the flu.
+The symptoms of SARS start off similar to those of the flu.
 They may include:

 - A fever over 100.4 F (38 C)

 About 1 in 5 people with SARS may also get diarrhea.

 But the symptoms can get worse fast.
 SARS causes a dry cough that shows up anywhere from 2 to 7 days into the illness.
 This cough can keep your body from getting enough oxygen, and more than 1 in 10 people with SARS need a machine to help them breathe.

 SARS can lead to other health problems, including pneumonia, heart failure, and liver failure.
 People who are over 60 and have ongoing illnesses like diabetes or hepatitis are most likely to have these problems.